AdobeDocs/media-analytics.pt-BR/help/sdk-implement/track-qos/track-qos-chromecast.md

    >[!TIP]
    >
-   >Tracking media player errors will not stop the media tracking session.
+   >O rastreamento de erros do player de mídia não interrompe a sessão de rastreamento de mídia.
 If the media player error prevents the playback from continuing, make sure that the media tracking session is closed by calling `trackSessionEnd()` after calling `trackError()`.